Octoberfest7/OSEP-Tools/README.md

   WordMacroInject - This macro performs process injection.
 Currently specified for explorer.exe.
 NOTE: This runner is really only good for 64-bit word.
 Seeing as we have no idea what version of word an organization will be running, the use case for this is limited.
 The issue stems from the fact that 32 bit processes cannot easily inject into 64 bit ones; The presumed typical target environment will be running 32 bit word on a 64 bit OS, which renders the injection into explorer impossibly.
 There are advanced techniques out there that might be able to facilitate this (Heaven's gate) but no idea if they could be implemented in VBA.
 Additionally there is no telling what/if any other 32 bit processes suitable for injetion might be running on a target machine.
 In theory code could be written to enumerate running 32 bit processes and then just try to inject into an arbitrary one, but there are obvious issues concerning stability, and longevity of the process to maintain a reverse shell.
 In reality just using a non-injecting runner and then setting up a C2 to automigrate is probably best practice as they are equipped to do so.

-  To DOs: Detect word version (2019 vs earlier) in order to go ahead and patch amsi or not.
-Detect word architecture/include shellcode for both x64 and x86 word so we can get a good shell no matter how we land.

   Setup/formatting information:
   1. Write "legitimate" contents of the word doc, select all, then navigate to Insert > Quick Parts > AutoTexts and Save Selection to AutoText Gallery
   2. Give it a name, make sure it's saved to that particular document and not a template.
 Hit ok.
 Then delete the content from the body of the word doc.
   3. Copy in/write your pretexting content to the body of the word doc.
 This is the piece that include "enable macros, hit this key combo to execute" etc.
-  4.
+  4. Go to Macro's and click record new macro.
+Ensure on both screens you select the current document and not a template.
+Click keyboard and then hit a key combination to map (e.g. Alt + D).
+Once you hit ok/close, recording will begin.
+Then go click macros again, view, select the main runner sub, and then click run.
+This will map that sequence to Alt + D so that when it is entered the runner sub will be executed.

+  To DOs:
+  Detect word version (2019 vs earlier) in order to go ahead and patch amsi or not.
+  Detect word architecture/include shellcode for both x64 and x86 word so we can get a good shell no matter how we land.